aclark4life/blog-2017/2012/11/02/pillow-1-7-8/index.rst

 ============

 .. post:: 2012/11/02
+    :category: Pillow, Python

-*Pillow is the "friendly" PIL fork.
+**Pillow is the friendly PIL fork.
 Initially just a packaging fork, now considering image code bug fixes and Python 3 support.
-To be friendly, we attempt to track changes against upstream tickets in PIL.*
+To be friendly, we attempt to track changes against upstream tickets in PIL.**

 Pillow 1.7.8 is out!
 Read about it here: